 | Statute of Limitations (intent) | 10 years | 10 years |

 The processes are similar, but the legal details differ.
 For specific handling, coordination with a tax advisor who knows the respective country's law is always recommended.
-If you need a comprehensive overview of the Austrian crypto tax framework, see our Crypto Tax Austria 2026 guide.
-For Germany (holding period, FIFO, Anlage SO), see our Crypto Tax Germany 2026 guide.
+For the full tax framework for Austria, see the Crypto Tax Austria 2026 guide.
+For Germany (holding period, FIFO, Anlage SO), see the Crypto Tax Germany 2026 guide.

 Sources: Austrian Federal Ministry of Finance, German Tax Code